txxbo/snippet/README.md

 - create an app password
 - replace username and email in the script
 - make sure you test your email before using in production

+## sendgrid_mail
+- send an email using sendmail
+- add api key before sending

+## twilio_sms
+- fill in sid and auth token
+- setup twilio phone number
+- setup recipient and body of text